The all you need to know guide.

 So how to publishers find those amazing books in the first place?
 Well, the shortest answer is that they focus nearly all the efforts on the manuscripts that come to them via a literary agent.

-Literary agents are basically salespeople who sell manuscripts from writers like you to the big publishers.
+Literary agents are basically salespeople whose main role is pitching book ideas to publishers.
 They don’t charge any kind of upfront fee for that service; they take a commission on sales made, typically 15%.

 Just to emphasise that point: agents cost nothing until they make you money.
 So (setting aside all your trouble and effort in writing the damn thing), with the agent/publisher route to publication you will get your book published for free.
 Not even free actually: you’ll be paid.
 You won’t be expected to buy your agent coffees or fund the cover illustration or anything like that.
 When I wrote my first novel, I didn’t spend a single penny (other than for paper and ink and stamps – we used all those things in those days.)
 Next thing I knew: people were offering me six-figure sums for my work.

 OK.
 So agents are good; they make sales; they work on commission.
 But it gets better.